-This fascination with a device that most people consider to be utilitarian, plus my passion for the Neon Genesis Evangelion franchise (fueled by the recent global marketing efforts behind the upcoming Evangelion: 3.0+1.0 Thrice Upon a Time film) has me taking my first baby steps of creating a themed keyboard.
+This fascination with a device that most people consider to be utilitarian, plus my passion for the Neon Genesis Evangelion franchise (fueled by the recent global marketing efforts behind the recently-released Evangelion: 3.0+1.0 Thrice Upon a Time film) has me taking my first baby steps of creating a themed keyboard.

 Using the newly-released Razer Huntsman Mini as a base, I set off to build a keyboard that resembled the popular Evangelion Unit-01.

 The Building Blocks

 - Razer PBT Keycap Upgrade Set (Razer Green)

 - Razer PBT Keycap Upgrade Set (Classic Black)

 - Tamashii Nations NXEDGE Style Eva-01 (For Inspiration)

 The Huntsman Mini was my foundation of choice for a number of reasons — the 60% form factor is popular because of its symmetry, portability, and the extra space it offers on the right side, which is important for FPS gamers like myself.

 The detachable USB-C cable also adds to the convenience of traveling with this board — after all, part of the fun of modifying things is to show them off to friends!